ldemarchis/ldemarchis/README.md

 ## ✉️ Let’s Connect

 - Feel free to open issues or pull requests on my repos
-- Reach me via my GitHub/Linkedin profile or email (if listed in repos)
+- Reach me via my GitHub/Linkedin profile or email
 - I’m happy to chat about open source, AI systems, or distributed architecture

 ---